When you must wear a face covering

 - In your car alone or if you’re only with people you live with

-- Exercising outdoors alone or with people who live with you (walking, hiking, bicycling, or running)
+- Exercising outdoors alone or with people who live with you (walking, hiking, bicycling, or running) and no one else is within 30 feet

 You should still have a face covering with you.
 It should be visible and readily accessible when you’re exercising, like hanging around your neck.
 There might be times where you cannot avoid being around other people.